MaynardMiner/XRA_FBX/README.md

 ## Xavier

 This is the direct .3ds conversion with proper rigging.
-The sample animation is not working I have been unable to restore but the rigging is in tact.
-I have tried to include a .fbx file with embedded textures but when I attempt to export the model is never positioned correctly.
+I was not able to fix the walk animation (will not convert properly).
+I have positioned the model correctly, remapped original rig and confirmed working through mixamo.
+I intend to modernize the rig further but right now it's a working rig that can be plugged into most modern animation software.
+If the textures do not load for you, you can use find missing files option in blender and select the textures folder.

 ## Textures